Duchy of Gascony: House of Plantagenet

-After 1204, the title of duke of Gascony was held by the kings of England.

-The Lord Edward, son of Henry III and later to become King Edward I, was named Duke of Gascony in 1249.
-On his accession to the throne in 1272, the title was reunited with the kingdom of England.
+After 1204, the title of Duke of Gascony was held by the kings of England.
+Lord Edward, son of Henry III and later King Edward I, was named Duke of Gascony in 1249.
+On his accession to the throne in 1272, the title was reunited with the kingdom of England and treated as another name for the Duchy of Aquitaine, generally inclusive of Guyenne.